-- Conventional governance: broadening the traditional notion of corporate governance to include board and management oversight, values and culture, strategies and policies, operations and relationships.
+- Conventional governance: broadening the traditional notion of corporate governance to include board and management oversight, values and culture, strategies and policies, operations, and relationships.

 - Sustainable governance: strengthening governance with respect to managing environmental and social risks and opportunities.

-- Global governance: inspiring businesses to contribute responsibly to public institutions, laws and systems at the international, national, and municipal levels.
+- Global governance: inspiring businesses to contribute responsibly to public institutions, laws, and systems at the international, national, and municipal levels.

 Businesses are encouraged to integrate the underlying values and principles of transformational governance to move beyond compliance to become advocates of peace, justice, and strong institutions.
-The Framework raises the bar for business to adopt an ethical and values-based approach to culture, governance, and leadership, resulting in greater shared value for the business, employees, investors, consumers, and communities.
+The Framework raises the bar for businesses to adopt an ethical and values-based approach to culture, governance, and leadership, resulting in greater shared value for the business, employees, investors, consumers, and communities.

 SDG 16 includes 12 specific targets that promote peaceful and inclusive societies for sustainable development, provide access to justice for all, and build effective, accountable, and inclusive institutions.
 The Framework was designed to help companies to: